 To confirm, go to your toilet or kitchen.
-Look under you sink area or behind your toilet bowl.
-If you find any pipe that looks snaky or has paths that are bent and directly facing each other, you just found you kitchen/toilet trap.
+Look under your sink area or behind your toilet bowl.
+If you find any pipe that looks snaky or has paths that are bent and directly facing each other, you just found your kitchen/toilet trap.

-When you flush using your toilet or drain dish water using your kitchen or RV sink if you live in a trailer, the water goes through your drain trap pipes into your sewage tank.
+If you live in a trailer, when you flush using your toilet or drain dishwater using your kitchen or RV sink, the water goes through your drain trap pipes into your sewage tank.

 As you perform any of these activities, wastewater is collected by your drain pipes to your sewage chamber.
 When decomposition happens in the chamber, a lot of foul air is released.